 - Benefit-risk assessment and clinical considerations (workshop)

-The faculty for this course consists of international and national experts in pharmacovigilance, representing government, academia, and industry.
+The faculty for this course consisted of international and national experts in pharmacovigilance, representing government, academia, and industry.

-This course is organized in the capital city of Canberra, Australia, in collaboration with the ISoP Western Pacific chapter.
-It is the first time that such ISoP training has been undertaken in Australia.
+This course was successfully organized in the capital city of Canberra, Australia, in collaboration with the ISoP Western Pacific chapter.
+It was the first time that such ISoP training had been undertaken in Australia.